 Another breakfast special; for some reason buckwheat works particularly well when served early in the morning!

-Buckwheat bread recipe (sourdough)
+Buckwheat bread recipe

-Try this tried and tested buckwheat bread recipe, using sourdough to leaven the dough.
+This is my tried and tested buckwheat bread recipe, using sourdough to leaven the dough.
 The buckwheat flavours are subtle and well balanced.

 Buckwheat Bread Recipe (Sourdough)